Transformation Integration Process (TIP)

 Strategic Contemplation

-Each digital process is sequenced to move the mind through a specific arc and deliver results that are geometric and compounding each time the process is engaged.
+Each digital process is sequenced to guide the mind through a specific arc and deliver exponential results each time it's engaged.

 Mental Hygiene Made Concrete